Echinoderma asperum

-Taxonomy and naming
+Taxonomy

-First described by the eminent nineteenth century mycologist Persoon as Agaricus asper, the freckled dapperling has been through several taxonomical name changes.
+First described by the eminent 19th-century mycologist Christiaan Hendrik Persoon as Agaricus asper, the freckled dapperling has been through several taxonomical name changes.
 Lucien Quélet moved it to genus Lepiota and since then it has long been known as Lepiota aspera (Pers.)
 Quel.
 For a time it was placed with the other "spiny" Lepiota species into a separate sub-genus called Echinoderma, and in 1978 Marcel Bon put it into Cystolepiota.
 Then in 1991 Bon created the new genus Echinoderma for this and similar brownish warty species, and the new name Echinoderma asperum is almost universally accepted in more recent publications.